-BRYAN BREWER - Past Tribal Council President of the Pine Ridge Indian Reservation.
+BRYAN BREWER -An enrolled member of the Oglala Sioux Tribe and Past Tribal Council President of the Pine Ridge Indian Reservation.
 Current President of the Oglala Lakota Schools.
 Founder of the Lakota Nation Invitational Basketball Tournament.
 In the past 41 years, the Lakota Nation Invitational has grown to become an institution and celebration of Native youth.
+He has been a teacher, including Lakota Culture teacher at Pine Ridge schools, coach, athletic director, principle and Dean of Students.

 ABDULHADI AL ATIQ: Student President of Industrial Engineering at New Mexico State University.
 He hosts a summer "Dreamkeepers" camp for Native American students from schools across New Mexico.
 Abdulhadi is a member of the Banu Yam tribe, the second largest tribe in Saudi Arabia.
 Through Industrial Engineering, he is "doing something different out of our village" to create a better future for all.